African pride is global. We are enlightening ourselves and accepting our history.

 What is Emowa’s role in the bigger picture?

 Emowa is also playing a major role in the push for Afrocentrism and the promotion of African arts and culture.
-As a leading designer and producer of African print socks, we design socks for men and women that are not just statement pieces but a new way of representing African pride.
+As a leading designer and producer of African print socks, we design socks for men and women that are not just beautiful accessories but also a new way of marketing Africa to the world.
 Emowa socks are not only fashionable but comfortable and durable.
-They are a great addition to any outfit, with varying materials such as Egyptian cotton and combed cotton.
-The sock designs are inspired by African cultures, arts, and prints across the continent, like our Nwentoma, which is inspired by the prominent African textile, Kente Cloth.
+They are a great addition to any outfit, with varying materials such as our premium quality Egyptian cotton and combed cotton.
+The sock designs are inspired by African cultures, arts, and prints across the continent, like our Nwentoma - Kente, which is inspired by the prominent African textile, the kente cloth.
 It originates from the native land of the Akan, an ethnic group located in Southern Ghana.
 At the time of inception, the fabric was a royal and sacred cloth worn during important events and was known as the “cloth of kings”.
 The kente cloth inspired socks is just one of many Emowa socks elevating the African culture and providing our customers a new and refreshing way to embrace the Motherland.